Debt is bad for your wallet, bad for your health and bad for your relationships. Some would say that money is the root of all evil.

 Whether you’ve married someone with debt or incurred debt during your marriage, paying off that debt is infinitely easier with your partner on board.

-Or maybe they’re competitive and thrive on a challenge?
+Or maybe they’re competitive and thrive on a no spend challenge?

 12. Consider A Finance Director